-\ this does NOT include the unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave or unpaid parental bereavement leave.
+this does NOT include the unpaid additional maternity, paternity or adoption leave, unpaid shared parental leave, unpaid carers leave, or unpaid parental bereavement leave.
 These are to be treated as unpaid leave of absence.

-6.4.2 Monthly paid
+6.6.2 Monthly paid

 For a monthly paid employee three complete pay periods should be used instead of 12 complete weeks but the calculation is the same as set out above.